tdownie0/music-theor-ease/topics/Website_Setup/ch2.md

 > **Note:** The above table, as well as the `<label>` and `<input>` examples are from
 > <https://developer.mozilla.org>.
 Mozilla is behind the creation of Firefox (web browser) and other
 > technologies.
 The entire site has multiple helpful resources for HTML, CSS, and Javascript development.
-I
-> highly encourage you to use this as a resource if you are ever curious to learn more.
+> This resource is extremely valuable and highly recommended as a reference for anyone curious about learning
+> more.
 >
 > [Input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input) and
 > [Specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) by